qhuynh1126/my-app/README.md

 This module provide the HTML/CSS and JS Framework that drive the foundational aspects of the UI.

-##### reactstrap

-This is a React wrapper for Boostrap.
-It is optional to use this and we recommend you use bootstrap directly when possible.

 ##### axios

 This library is used to make Ajax requests to a server.

 ##### react-router

-The module we use to make client side routing possible
+The module make client side routing possible

 ##### toastr